 What is crisis management?

-This is in this light that crisis management is formed inside an organization.
-In a business organization particularly, crisis management is referred also as the incident management.
+In a business organizations particularly, crisis management is referred also as the incident management.
 Often times it is associated with business continuity management and emergency management although these terms only refer to short term or “first aid” response to a crisis.
 Crisis occurs in different sectors of the society and this does not exempt educational institutions, non profitable units and even churches and religious groups.
 In crisis management, crisis is defined in three ways: it could mean a threat or risk to an organization, a brief decisive time or an component of surprise.